magnusencs/GOD/calculator_personalsolution/readme.md

 🔢 Hardcore Expression Calculator

-So—this is basically a calculator that reads a math expression from a string and evaluates it.
+this is basically a calculator that reads a math expression from a string and evaluates it.
 It’s kinda like a manual, DIY version of the Shunting Yard algorithm, but built using my own personal approach.

 Honestly… I don’t even know why I made this.